StreakYC/react-float-anchor/README.md

  float element's container.
 * `floatContainerClassName` is an optional string specifying a CSS class to apply to the float element's container div.
+* `parentElement` is an optional HTMLElement to attach the float element container div to.
+This defaults to the page body element.

 FloatAnchor has the following static methods: